-Despite the controversy regarding the association between maternal periodontal infection and adverse pregnancy outcomes, randomized to scaling and root planing (SCRP) during before 21 weeks gestational age (treatment group) or after delivery (control group).
+However, excitement over periodontal treatment to prevent preterm birth must be tempered in light of a recently published study on periodontal treatment during pregnancy.
+Michalowicz et al studied 814 women at 3 clinical facilities.
+Women were randomized to scaling and root planing (SCRP) during before 21 weeks gestational age (treatment group) or after delivery (control group).
 Women in both groups, who experienced progressive periodontal disease defined as an increase of 3mm or more in clinical attachment loss, received SCRP in those areas.
 The study found no reduction in preterm births < 37 weeks gestation among women in the treatment group.
 On closer examination, there were almost twice as many deliveries that occurred before 32 weeks gestation among women in the control group (n=18) compared to women who were treated (n=10) during pregnancy.
 While not statistically significant, this is suggestive evidence that periodontal disease treatment might benefit those women at risk for the earliest and most morbid preterm births.

-However, excitement over periodontal treatment to prevent preterm birth must be tempered in light of a recently published study on periodontal treatment during pregnancy.
-Michalowicz et al studied 814 women at 3 clinical facilities.30 Women were suggests a role for inflammation and endothelial activation in the pathophysiology of preeclampsia;^{59,60} periodontal infection is one of many potential stimuli for these host responses.
-A2-fold increased risk for preeclampsia was found among women with periodontal infection diagnosed at delivery.25 Others have also reported an association between maternal periodontal infection and preeclampsia.^{61,62} In a recent case-control study, Contreras et al62 found that women with preeclampsia were twice as likely to have chronic periodontitis.
+The data on the role of maternal periodontal infection and other adverse pregnancy outcomes are even less clear.
+Evidence suggests a role for inflammation and endothelial activation in the pathophysiology of preeclampsia; periodontal infection is one of many potential stimuli for these host responses.
+A2-fold increased risk for preeclampsia was found among women with periodontal infection diagnosed at delivery.
+Others have also reported an association between maternal periodontal infection and preeclampsia.
+In a recent case-control study, Contreras et al found that women with preeclampsia were twice as likely to have chronic periodontitis.
 Also, preeclamptic women were more likely to have Porphyromonas gingivalis, Tannerella forsythensis, and Eikenella corrodens, known periodontal pathogens, compared to normotensive women.
-However, several other investigators have been unable to confirm an association between maternal periodontal infection and preeclampsia.^{63,64} The conflicting results have yet to be resolved.
+However, several other investigators have been unable to confirm an association between maternal periodontal infection and preeclampsia.
+The conflicting results have yet to be resolved.
 While other less common adverse pregnancy outcomes (eg, diabetes, small-for- gestational- age birth weight, miscarriage) may also be associated with maternal periodontal infection, data are currently too sparse to draw definitive conclusions regarding these associations and the potential benefits of treatment during pregnancy (Table 1a, 1b, 1c).